dotnet/csharplang/proposals/csharp-8.0/ranges.md

 #### System.Range

 C# has no syntactical way to access "ranges" or "slices" of collections.
 Usually users are forced to implement complex structures to filter/operate on slices of memory, or resort to LINQ methods like `list.Skip(5).Take(2)`.
-With the addition of `System.Span<T>` and other similar types, it becomes more important to have this kind of operations supported on a deeper level in the language/runtime, and have the interface unified.
+With the addition of `System.Span<T>` and other similar types, it becomes more important to have this kind of operation supported on a deeper level in the language/runtime, and have the interface unified.

 The language will introduce a new range operator `x..y`.
 It is a binary infix operator that accepts two expressions.
-Either operands can be ommited (examples below), and they have to be convertible to `System.Index`.
+Either operands can be omitted (examples below), and they have to be convertible to `System.Index`.
 It will be lowered to the appropriate `System.Range` factory method call.

 ```csharp
 var slice1 = list[2..^3];               // list[Range.Create(2, Index.CreateFromEnd(3))]